enorvang/nedbetalingsplan-backend/README.md

-# Lånekalkulator for beregning av nedbetalingsplan for et lån.
+#  API for beregning av nedbetalingsplan for et lån.